GeoPlatform/client-api/query.md

 The list of supported default sort options can be retrieved using `Query.getSortOptions()`.

+## Paging Results

+Use `Query.setPage()` and `Query.setPageSize()` to modify the paging parameters issued with queries.
+Pages start at 0 and the default page size is 10.

 ## Clearing Query values

 To reset a Query instance, use `Query.clear()`.